Jake Van Tubbergen: College

 Van Tubbergen attended Grand Valley State University ('22) in Allendale, Michigan, on a full scholarship, and played for its basketball team the Grand Valley State Lakers for five years.

 As a freshman in 2017–18, due to a stress fracture and sprain of his ankle Van Tubbergen missed the first few weeks of the season.
 He averaged 11.4 points and 6.6 rebounds per game, while shooting .561 from the floor (fifth in the Great Lakes Intercollegiate Athletic Conference (GLIAC)).
 He was named GLIAC Freshman of the Year and Second Team All-GLIAC.

 As a sophomore in 2018–19, he averaged 14.3 points and 6.8 rebounds per game, while shooting .533 from the floor.
 Van Tubbergen was named to the preseason All-GLIAC South Division team, and second team All-GLIAC.

 As a junior in 2019–20, Van Tubbergen averaged 18.4 points (4th in the conference), 10.0 rebounds (leading the conference), and 2.6 offensive rebounds (leading the conference) per game, as he shot .542 from the field (5th) and had 14 double-doubles, which ranked 14th in the nation.
 He had 551 total points (10th in GVSU history for a single season), and 300 rebounds (8th).
 His 39 points against Northern Michigan on February 20, 2020, was the highest single-game point total by a Laker since 1997.
 By January 2020, he had put on 30 pounds since his freshman year, when he was rather skinny.
 He was named an National Association of Basketball Coaches (NABC) D2 All-American (the first Lakers player so named in 11 seasons), D2CCA NCAA D2 honorable mention All-American, 2020 D2CCA NCAA D2 All-Midwest Region First Team, unanimous first team All-Region, and first team All-GLIAC.

 As a senior in 2021 he averaged 13.6 points and 8.0 rebounds per game, with an .810 free throw percentage (5th in the conference).
 Van Tubbergen was named preseason GLIAC Player of the Year, Basketball Times preseason player of the year, and first team All-GLIAC.

 Van Tubbergen opted to take an extra year of NCAA eligibility, which the NCAA offered athletes due to the COVID-19 pandemic.
 In 2021–22, he averaged 17.2 points and 10.6 rebounds per game while shooting .541 from the field.
 He was named NABC D2 All-District Midwest First Team and first team All-GLIAC.
 In January 2022, he grabbed his 1,000th career college rebound.
 He finished his career with 2,005 career points, fourth on the Grand Valley State all-time list.

 Professional career

 Vitoria Alves Guimaraes

 In 2022–23, Van Tubbergen played for Vitória Alves Guimarães of the Liga Portuguesa de Basquetebol.
-He averaged 14.9 points and 5.6 rebounds per game, while shooting .564 from the filed and .815 from the line.
+He averaged 14.9 points and 5.6 rebounds per game, while shooting .564 from the field and .815 from the line.